BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 The Settings page has five major options:

 * **Default Network**.
-Choose "MainNet" or "TestNet".
+Choose "Main" or "Test" for different Bitcoin networks.
 This is used for key derivation, especially as the network for the default "Cosigner Public Key" and "Cosigner Private Key" options.
-(Default: MainNet.)
+(Default: Main.)
 * **Primary Asset**.
-Choose "Bitcoin" or "Ethereum".
+Choose "Bitcoin" (orange blob) or "Ethereum" (green pyramids).
 This is used for address generation and key derivation.
 (Default: Bitcoin.)
 * **Sync to iCloud**.
 Choose "On" or "Off".
 If "On", this exports your keys to your iCloud account, protected by a local encryption key.
 This ensures that you can restore your seeds to a new device if you lose your current one, provided you know your Apple ID password and the PIN of a previous device.
 (Default: On.)
 * **Show Developer Function.** Choose "On" or "Off".
 If "On", this will show you example requests, responses, and other features of interest to developers.
 See "Viewing Developer Options".
 (Default: Off.)
 * **Erase All Data.** Click to erase all data, including data on your local device and in iCloud (if iCloud Sync is "on").
 Be very certain you want to do this!